AlexandreAdam/score_models/README.md

 A storage for score-based models.
 The `ScoreModel` interface gives access to the following utilities
 - Simple initialisation of 2 state of the art architecture (NCSN++ and DDPM)
-- A fit method to train the score model on a dataset using denoising score matching.
+- A fit method to train the score model on a dataset using Denoising Score Matching (DSM).
-- A sampling method based on an Euler-Maruyam discretisation of an SDE.
+- A sampling method based on an Euler-Maruyama discretisation of an SDE.
+- A simple interface to train an energy model using DSM

 This repository is mainly intended for personal use.
 You might also want to refer to the original implementation at [https://github.com/yang-song/score_sde](https://github.com/yang-song/score_sde).